cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 title: CF Basics
 ---

-In this exercise, we will log in to our Cloud Foundry deployments, create an org, space and user, and assign the user to a role so they can deploy an app.
-We will also deploy an application.
+In this exercise, we will log in to our Cloud Foundry Foundation that we just deployed, create an org, space and user, and assign the user to a role so they can deploy an app.
+We'll finish up by deploying an application.

 ## Getting Started: Cloud Foundry CLI

 ### Installing

 Cloud Foundry has its own command line interface.
-You can install it here: [https://github.com/cloudfoundry/cli#downloads](https://github.com/cloudfoundry/cli#downloads).
+If it is not already installed in your environment, you can download from here. [https://github.com/cloudfoundry/cli#downloads](https://github.com/cloudfoundry/cli#downloads).

 The CLI is self documenting.
 You can get the list of commands by running: